đ Table of contents

 If you werenât able to implement all the user stories during the previous Sprint, start by finishing those before starting to implement the user stories for this Sprint.

-The Sprint Review gave the Product Owner many new ideas on how to improve the application.
+The Product Owner was delighted to see how the project has advancend during Sprint 2.
+The Sprint Review event gave the Product Owner many new ideas on how to improve the application.
 Hereâs how the Product Owner is describing the Sprint 3 goals in the Sprint Planning event:

 â The Product Owner